fooltowise/NeroNotes/Nero's Notes/The Fundamental Theorem of Investing.md

-**Exceptional compounding of business value comes from the following building blocks:**
+**Exceptional compounding of business value, materialized by exceptional compounding of [[It is Owner Earnings that count| owner earnings]], comes from the following building blocks:**
 - [[Capital Allocation]]
 - [[Return on Capital]]
 - [[Competitive Advantage|Moat]]